-Arkansas' FirstSource® is a preferred provider organization (PPO) network organized by PPO Arkansas.
+Arkansas' FirstSource® is a preferred provider organization (PPO) network organized by Preferred Provider Networks of Arkansas, formerly PPO Arkansas.
 FirstSource® is offered to self-funded employers and therefore is exempt from the provider network requirements of the 1995 Arkansas Patient Protection Act also known as the Any Willing Provider law.